duncan-ship-it/sta20010/assignment1/assignment1.md

 X1    1 2   27 0.28     27      27 0.3 26.8 27.2   0.4    0    -2.75 0.2
 ```

-The "City_Fuel" mean consumption by "Cylinders" ranges from 8.52 mpg to 27 mpg.
+The City_Fuel mean consumption by Cylinders ranges from 8.52 mpg to 27 mpg.
 There is a definite positive trend in city fuel consumption and number of cylinders, with each increase in cylinders resulting in a higher mean fuel consumption.
 Light-duty vehicles with more cylinders tend to consume higher amounts of fuel in the city.

 ### 5. _List the records of the vehicles where Smog\_Rating= 7, Transmission=” A6” and Fuel\_type=”Z”_